Filmed on 7 October 2015; revised on 6 July 2017

 So there is that economic factor with regard to sex workers revealing the possibility of their clients contracting this virus.

 Peril to Life and Limb.
-Then in addition, the situation in which sex workers find themselves, it seems, quite often is one of drug use … quite frequently alcohol use … where the customer’s desire body is more active, and their logical thought processes are dumbed down, you might say, or anesthetized to the point where:
+Then in addition, the situation in which sex workers find themselves, it seems, at least from the astral stories, quite often is one of drug use … quite frequently alcohol use … where the customer’s desire body is more active, and their logical thought processes are dumbed down, you might say, or anesthetized to the point where:

 - if the customer’s desire is aroused by the sex worker’s presence,